lwjohnst86/nfs484-1484-tutorials/tutorial1/introSlides.md

 ...

-# Tips on completing the assignments
+## Tips on completing the assignments and tests ##

+* **First and foremost:** Make sure to leave your previous knowledge behind when starting the assignment/exams
+      * If you trained more clinically, leave that behind
+      * If you trained more in basic science, leave that behind
+      * Etc.

+* Try to think only about what the assignment/exam is giving in the background and tables/figures

+* Example: Exam mentions only heart disease and Aboriginal populations (genetics)...
+Only discuss those two aspects unless the exam asks otherwise.

+## Tips, con't ##

 * Keep it neat

 * Don't include p-values, just direction and whether significant or not

-* Don't need much knowledge of mechanisms, assignment/exam is meant to be generally self-contained
+* Don't need detailed knowledge of mechanisms, assignment/exam is meant to be generally self-contained
+      * BUT!
+You still need to know how to think about mechanisms!

 * Provide concrete answers, and justification